multi-navgraph-project/Velocity_smooth_control/README.md

 > smooth_with_zero: true to start the smooth signal from zero and false to tart from the initial value.

 > beta: a float between 0 and 1 to control the smoothing procedure.
 Approching 0 the signal would be slightly smoothed, approching 1 the signal would be very smooth (at exact 1.0 the exponential decay algorithm would ouput just the same signal but with a delay).

+> beta_decay_poses: Higher threshold of number of poses in planned path to start decaying the beta.

+> beta_canceling_poses: Lower threshold of number of poses in planned path to cancel beta.